 Lastly, RGCS aims also at being an opportunity, through its annual conference (RGCS Symposium) and other local events, to experiment and to test new ways of sharing and producing knowledge and networking.
 This does not necessarily mean ‘hacking’ academia (quoi que…), but more complementing academic routines.

 2. RGCS FOCUS: COLLABORATIVE COMMUNITIES AND NEW WORK PRACTICES

-RGCS is focused on new work practices and workplace transformations in the context of the collaborative economy.
-It explores collaborative spaces and collaborative communities, in particular coworking spaces (external or corporate) and coworking movements, maker spaces and maker movements, fab labs, hacker spaces and hacker movements, and how they contribute to shape new work practices.
-Studies related to RGCS cover the social, political, managerial, digital and spatial dimensions of collaborative spaces and collaborative communities.
+RGCS is focused on new work practices and workplace transformations in the context of the sharing and peer-to-peer economy.
+It explores collaborative spaces, collaborative communities and collaborative movements (e.g. coworkers, makers and hackers) and how they transform or make visible new work practices.
+Studies related to RGCS cover the social, political, managerial, digital, spatial and temporal dimensions of coworking, DIY and hacking practices.

 3. RGCS ORGANIZATION: A NETWORK

 The network is mainly focused on the dynamic of four cities: London, Paris, Montreal, Barcelona, Berlin, Roma, Amsterdam, Lyon and Grenoble.
 Each chapter organizes bi-monthly research seminars and working groups.
 Events take place in universities and collaborative spaces.
 Three new chapters should be opened in late 2017 in Singapore, New York and Stockholm. .